EFCA Southeast District Church Adoptions

 District & Denominational Commitments

-¨ Agreements to enter into the full life of the district and national ministries.
+¨ Agreement to meaningfully participate the life of the district and national ministries.